 5. Citations: All legal citations to cases in manuscripts submitted for publication should adhere to the format requirements of “The Bluebook – A Uniform System of Citation” (also known as the “Harvard Blue Book” or merely “The Blue Book”), which is available from http://www.legalbluebook.com.
 It also may be available at local university’s general and law libraries.
 In all other respects, submissions should conform to the guidelines set out in the MLA Handbook.
 Assistance with navigating Bluebook citations can be provided — please reach out to us at ACLawReview@amherst.edu.

 Please cite all sources using footnotes or endnotes.
 Parenthetical citation will not be accepted

 Note: Citations are only required for substantive claims and material quoted from elsewhere

-6. Abstract: All submissions must contain a max-200 word abstract detailing the topic of your paper and the argument you pursue.
-Abstract should be attached at the beginning of your submission.
+6. Abstract: All submissions must contain a 250-word abstract detailing the topic of your paper and the argument you pursue.
+The abstract should be attached at the beginning of your submission.

 7. Submission Form: Please include the submission form (attachment below) with your submission.
 Any article submitted without the submission form will not be considered for publication.

 Note: All submissions must be exclusive to the ACLR